Fernandina Island: Names

+Geography

-Fernandina has an area of 642 km2 and a height of 1476 m, with a summit caldera about 6.5 km wide.
+Fernandina is the youngest and third largest island in the Galápagos, as well as the furthest west.
+It has an area of 642 km2 and a height of 1476 m, with a summit caldera about 6.5 km wide.
 The caldera underwent a collapse in 1968, when parts of the caldera floor dropped 350 m.
 A small lake has intermittently occupied the northern caldera floor, most recently in 1988.

-Due to its recent volcanic activity, the island does not present much plant life and has a mostly rocky surface.
+Due to the recent volcanic activity, the island does not present much plant life and has a mostly rocky surface.
 Visitors to Fernandina Island will be taken to see only the outskirts of the crater for safety reasons.
 Two types of lava flow can be observed, ʻaʻā and pāhoehoe.

-Flora and fauna
+Wildlife

 Punta Espinoza is a narrow stretch of land where hundreds of marine iguanas gather in large groups on black lava rocks.
 The famous flightless cormorant inhabits this island as well as penguins, pelicans and sea lions.
-The Narborough Island tortoise is a highly elusive species of Galápagos tortoise restricted to the island, thought likely extinct when no sighting had been made for 113 years after 1906, one old female being found in 2019.
+The Narborough Island tortoise is a highly elusive subspecies of Galápagos tortoise restricted to the island, thought likely extinct when no sighting had been made for 113 years after 1906, one old female being found in 2019.

+Flora

 Mangrove forests are also found on the island.

-April 2009 Eruption

-The southern flank of the volcano La Cumbre had a fissure eruption that generated flows, which subsided within hours.
-Isla Fernandina supports wildlife that was threatened by the April 2009 burst of volcanic activity, according to rangers at Galápagos National Park.
-As the island has no human residents, no settlements were endangered.
-Park rangers and a passing tourist boat initially observed the volcano at 10:00 p.m. local time on April 10, 2009.
-A sparse human population in the western reaches of the Galápagos Islands means that volcanic activity is not always observed or reported as soon as it starts.
-The seismic station at Puerto Ayora, on the nearby island of Santa Cruz, recorded no earthquakes associated with this eruption.
+Volcanic history

+Eruptions of La Cumbre have been recorded in 1825, 2009, 2018, 2020 and 2024.
+It is one of the most active volcanoes in the Galápagos chain.